PaulFidika/StackIt/README.md

 - [ ] When the player gets to a perfect-stack (combo) of 3 or more, every block placed should send out small subtle fireworks
 - [ ] Start off with a random color for the base-block, and then for every block placed pick a new adjacent color along the color wheel.
 Move the color wheel in one direction the entire time.
 Use low-saturation, matte, pastel colors, so that they are not distracting.
 - [ ] For the background, start off with a gradient pattern that should contrast the block's color.
 It should start off with one color near the bottom and then go up to another color higher in the sky.
 Also add in small subtle stars into the background.
+- [ ] After a piece of a block is 'shaved off', allow it to fall and tumble much longer before being disappearing